UniMath/agda-unimath/src/elementary-number-theory/strict-monotonic-sequences-natural-numbers.lagda.md

 ## Idea

-Strictly monotic sequences of natural numbers are functions `f : ℕ → ℕ` that preserve or reverse strict inequality of natural numbers.
+Strictly monotonic sequences of natural numbers are functions `f : ℕ → ℕ` that preserve or reverse strict inequality of natural numbers.

 Strictly decreasing sequences of natural numbers don't exist.